Skip to main content

 Pre-scoped Mappings

-user-adressess-home-city is "pre-scoped" to the "home" address type.
+• user-adressess-home-city is a pre-scoped version that applies only to the “home” address type.

-Similar example exist for evaluation types, school types (user-education-...) and family members positions.
+Similar pre-scoped examples exist for evaluation types, school types (e.g., user-education-*), and family members.

 Star Mapping Examples